-Dr. Jan Groen was hired as CEO starting April 26, 2010.
-He is remunerated on the basis of his executive management position.
-The CEO has a variable bonus linked to the performance of the Company, which can amount to a maximum of 30% of his annual compensation, and a fixed annual supplementary compensation of 22,000, linked to his capacity to manage human resources costs.
-Excluding the value of warrants, the remuneration and benefits provided to the CEO in 2017 were composed as follows:
+Dr. Jan Groen was hired as CEO starting April 26, 2010 and resigned as CEO and Director of the Company with effect as of February 18, 2019.
+During 2018, he was remunerated on the basis of his executive management position.
+Dr. Jan Groen had a variable bonus linked to the performance of the Company, which could amount to a maximum of 30% of his annual compensation, and a fixed annual supplementary compensation of 22,000, linked to his capacity to manage human resources costs.
+Excluding the value of warrants, the remuneration and benefits provided to the CEO in 2018 were composed as follows: